 What are the penalties for statutory rape in Arizona?

 The sentence for class 6 statutory rape in Arizona is 1.5 years in prison for a first-time offense classified as dangerous.
-The sentence for class 2 dangerous felony statutory rape in Arizona is minimum 7 years in prison.
-To learn more about sentencing requirements for felonies in Arizona, view Arizona's Mandatory Minimum Sentences.
-You can also learn more about rape charges here.
+The sentence for class 2 dangerous felony statutory rape in Arizona is a minimum of 7 years in prison.
+To learn more about sentencing requirements for felonies in Arizona, view Arizona’s Mandatory Minimum Sentences.